 Area of Interest

-The Plant Science PhD program requires a letter of intent indicating your specific areas of interest and career goals.
-This letter should be one page or less, and can be sent directly to email@example.com or firstname.lastname@example.org.
-Clarity in your application is important because we evaluate each application and match the available financial resources, such as assistantships or grant funds to the interests of the applicant.
+A letter of intent is required as part of your application.
+The letter should be one to two pages in length and indicate your specific areas of interest, background and career goals.
+It can be sent directly to email@example.com or firstname.lastname@example.org.
+Clarity in your application is important because we evaluate each application and match the available financial resources, such as assistantships or grant funds, to the interests of the applicant.

-Additional queries can be sent to Chair of the PLPA Graduate Program, Dr. Ken Korth at email@example.com.
+Additional queries can be sent to Program Specialist, Heather Jorgensen, at email@example.com.